connordelacruz/ChannelShiftGUI/README.md

 By default, horizontal and vertical shifts translate the color channel along the x and y axes, respectively.
-You can also select experimental shift types with their own advanced options that modify how each pixel is shifted based on a number of conditions.
-(Kind of hard to explain succinctly, but basically it's a bunch of neat effects)
+You can also select experimental shift types with their own advanced options that modify how each pixel is shifted based on a number of conditions in addition to the horizontal/vertical shift amounts.

 For explanations and examples of each type, see [Experimental Shift Types](#experimental-shift-types-1).